Neelanjan2448040/Neelanjan2448040/README.md

 # Hi, I'm Neelanjan Dutta 👋
 ### MSc Data Science @ Christ University | Data Science Intern @ Saiket Systems

 I am a passionate Data Science enthusiast and an open-source contributor with a strong foundation in Statistics.
-I specialize in building end-to-end Machine Learning and NLP applications, transforming complex data into actionable insights and intelligent solutions.
+I specialize in building end-to-end Machine Learning, NLP, and Data Analytics applications, transforming complex data into actionable insights and intelligent solutions.
+I work with a variety of programming languages including Python, R, Java, JavaScript, and more, applying them to solve real-world problems.

 ---